GautamGupta/bb-legacy-plugins/admin-add-user/tags/1.0/readme.txt

 == Frequently Asked Questions ==

-= I'm using bbpress 0.73? =

-It's not tested, but it should work also there.

-= I'm using bbpress & wordpress together? =
+= I'm using bbpress & Wordpress together? =

-So then, you don't really need this plugin, because wordpress already has this feature!
+So then, you don't really need this plugin, because Wordpress already has this feature!